vivektalwar689/transformers/README.md

 # transformers
-Implementation of State of the Art Transformer Architecture and its variants in JAX
+Implementation of State of the Art Transformer Architecture and its variants in JAX with a emphasis on Video Modality.